 The legislative fix came in 2009 when F.S.
 732.108(2)(b) was amended for the express purpose of ensuring that F.S.
 95.11 does NOT bar paternity actions in probate proceedings.
 As explained in the bill’s Legislative Staff Analysis, the change was intended to

-Are Florida’s courtroom doors closed to older Floridians seeking to establish paternity in probate proceedings, but wide open for everyone else?
+Are Florida’s courtroom doors closed to middle aged and older Floridians seeking to establish paternity in probate proceedings, but wide open for younger generations?
 YES

 Great, so problem solved right?
 Nope.
 The 2009 legislative change wasn’t retroactive.
 In other words, the new statute helps you only if your paternity claim wasn’t already time barred in 2009.
 It didn’t revive previously time-barred claims.

-The reason for why the statutory change isn’t retroactive was explained by the 3d DCA in Rose v.
-Sonson (a similar paternity case I reported on here):
+The reason for why the 2009 statutory change wasn’t made retroactive was addressed by the 3d DCA in Rose v.
+Sonson:

 In the linked-to-case above a woman (“Michel”) claiming to be the daughter of a man who died intestate filed a petition seeking a blood sample of the decedent for DNA testing, which she claimed would establish he was her father.
 The decedent’s sister (“Robinson”) objected.
 The probate judge granted the request for DNA testing to establish paternity,

-One of the hardest lessons you learn over time as a practicing attorney is that just because an outcome seems unfair, doesn’t make it legally wrong.
+One of the hardest lessons you learn over time as a practicing attorney is that just because an outcome’s unjust doesn’t make it legally wrong.
 Justice Holmes is said to have once quipped that “This is a court of law, young man, not a court of justice.”
 And he was right.

 But we’re all human (including judges), and the “unfair” consequences of random events beyond anyone’s control (such as, what age you happen to have been in 2009) can be awfully hard to ignore.
 So can a probate judge’s “equitable” powers be used to get around the law on the books, especially if that law isn’t particularly equitable to the person standing before the judge?
 Nope.
 So saith the 3d DCA: